crowd-lab/distributed_social_translucence/README.md

 Known Issues
 ------------
 - Refreshing on wait page will temporarily show multiple user icons in TogetherJS sidebar on work page (visual bug)
+- After experiment is marked as complete, unpaired observers sent to work who are disconnected at the time will show as "Done" status, even without hitting the Done page
+- After experiment is marked as complete, unpaired observers sent to work will be greeted with submit HIT form on /work page.
+Refreshing the page in this state results in a crash, and the user has to re-enter the system from the narrative page to submit their HIT from the Done page.
+Move straight to Done page after being routed, instead of /work?

 Black Box Images
 ----------------